ACCUPLACER

 To schedule your appointment or to receive a remote voucher, please contact the offices based on your campus location:

-- If enrolling on the Statesboro Campus or Fully Online, contact the Office of Testing Services- Statesboro Campus at 912-478-5415 or email testing@georgiasouthern.edu.
+• If you want to test on the Statesboro Campus, or Remote with ProctorU, Fully Online, or with Zoom, contact the Office of Testing Services- Statesboro Campus at 912-478-5415 or email testing@georgiasouthern.edu.

 Payment by Credit Card or Web Check: